Lisa King Smith, Ed.S, LPC

 What are the Requirements to Become a Psychotherapist?

-LPCs, are the lowest-paid, yet highest-educated healthcare professionals outside medical degrees or doctorates, An LPC candidate must have a Master’s degree in Professional Clinical Mental Health Counseling or Applied Psychology through a 60-hour CACREP-accredited masters program (the average Master’s degree program is 35-45 hours).
-They must also pass a national clinical mental health counseling exam, complete 2 semester-long, unpaid clinical internships totaling 600 hours, and 2 years of clinical supervision as an Associate Professional Counselor (APC).
-APCs cannot accept most insurance, so they must accept a sliding scale or lower pay than licensed independent counselors.
-Licensed APCs and LPCs must also complete 35 hours of continuing education every 2 years for renewal of licensure as well as seek out additional certifications and specialty trainings which also require ongoing continuing education..
-I have over 15 years of clinical mental health experience and am certified as a Professional Counselor Supervisor, requiring an additional training of 24 hours and 12 hours of ongoing continuing education every 2 years.
-I also have additional specialty training in trauma and CPTSD, working with first responders, disaster mental health, screening brief intervention and referral to treatment (SBIRT) training for substance abuse, and extensive education and training (including an additional Master of Science degree) in integrative health and wellness coaching, which includes training in what is known as lifestyle medicine.
+LPCs, are the lowest-paid, yet highest-educated healthcare professionals outside medical degrees, An LPC candidate must have a Master’s degree in Professional Clinical Mental Health Counseling or Applied Psychology through a 60-hour CACREP-accredited masters program (the average Master’s degree program is 35-45 hours). and complete 2 semester-long, unpaid clinical internships totaling 600 hours.
+After graduation, we must pass a national clinical mental health counseling exam (NCE), and work for 2 years (3,000 hours) under post-graduate clinical supervision while actively working as an Associate Professional Counselor (APC) before qualifying to apply for an independent license to practice as an LPC.
+APCs cannot accept most insurance, so they must accept a sliding scale or lower pay than licensed independent counselors while under supervision.
+Licensed APCs and LPCs must also pay for and complete 35 hours of continuing education every 2 years for renewal of licensure, as well as seek out and pay for additional certifications and specialty trainings, (which also require ongoing continuing education to maintain)..

 Lisa King Smith, Ed.S., LPC LLC